 Whatever the inheritance tax calculation, a separate issue is how much of it one has to pay.
 In 2008, the autonomous regional government brought the Canaries into line with other parts of Spain, and granted tax residents a 99.9% reduction in the tax rate for inheritance between close relatives (parents, children, spouses and family partners).
 This scheme was abolished in April 2012 as a result of the economic crisis (see HERE) but it was reintroduced in January 2016, and extended from January 2019 to include a wider range of relatives such as nephews and nieces, in-laws etc (the extension applies to inheritance tax but not to gift tax).

 Under the reintroduced scheme, the top threshold remains even though it was actually introduced in 2012 to soften the blow of the scheme’s abolition.
 Moreover, the restrictions that were applied between 2008 and 2012 have been removed.
 It used to be the case that the testator had to have been legally and fiscally resident in the Canary Islands for at least five years, and the heir for one year – and for the heir to remain fiscally resident in the Canaries and not sell the property for a further 5 years – but from January 2016, the discount has been reintroduced without such restrictions on bequests and gifts located in the Canaries for closest relatives, i.e. those in the first two groups, eg spouses and children (see HERE, legislation HERE), and extended from January 2019 to a wider group of relatives for bequests, though not lifetime gifts.
-The discount is available for tax resident and non-resident heirs alike, as long as those who are non-resident reside in another EU country … because the non-discrimination regulations are part of EU legislation.
+The discount is available for tax resident and non-resident heirs alike, and regardless of whether one lives in an EU country or not (see HERE).